desireecvp/desireecvp/README.md

 - 👋 Hi, I’m Desiree!
 - 👀 I’m interested in books, movies and traveling the world
-- 🌱 I’m currently learning JavaScript and Node.js
+- 🌱 I’m currently learning HTML5, CSS and JavaScript
 - 📫 Reach me at desireecamillevieira@gmail.com

 <!---